bastienroque/web_project_library_pt/README.md

-# Projeto 3: Biblioteca Triple Peaks
+# Triple Peaks Library

-A página da biblioteca Triple Peaks é o terceiro projeto no programa de desenvolvimento web da TripleTen.
-Ela foi criada usando HTML e CSS, com base no roteiro.

-## Recursos do projeto
+This website is the third project in TripleTen’s web development program.
+It was created using HTML and CSS, based on the project specifications, including responsiveness for all devices.

+## Project Features

-- HTML5 semântico
+- Semantic HTML5
 - Flexbox
-- Posicionamento
+- Positioning